Tw1ddle/geometrize-haxe/README.md

 ## Notes
 * This implementation is single-threaded, and performance varies by target platform.
 Small target images work best.
 * Got an idea or suggestion?
 Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).
-* Geometrize Haxe is available as a [haxelib](https://lib.haxe.org/p/geometrize-haxe).
-* Find more code related to Geometrize [here](http://resources.geometrize.co.uk/).
+* Find more related projects and open source code [here](http://resources.geometrize.co.uk/).